jkindwall/TableDriver.NET/README.md

     </table>
 ```

-If no \<thead\> element is found, and there are no \<tr\> elements that only contain \<th\> elements, the basic Create() method will finally resort to assuming that the first \<tr\> element in the table contains the column headers.
+If no \<thead\> element is found, and there are no \<tr\> elements that only contain \<th\> elements, the basic Create(...) method will finally resort to assuming that the first \<tr\> element in the table contains the column headers.
 Header values will be read from the first row, and that row will be excluded from the "content" region of the table.
 This would be applicable to a table structured like this:

 ``` html
     <table id="myTable">